llelik/storagegrid-audit-analysis-calc/README.md

 #### How to run

-1. Get into the Admin Nodes (each one, if you want to not miss things) and enable NFS or SMB read-only shares of audit logs (see the StorageGRID documentation
+1. Get into the Admin Nodes (each one, if you want to not lose logs, so you want to be able to fetch them from either server) and enable NFS or SMB read-only shares of audit logs (see the StorageGRID documentation, such as [Configuring the audit client for NFS](http://docs.netapp.com/sgws-114/index.jsp?topic=%2Fcom.netapp.doc.sg-admin%2FGUID-B9B9FB7B-76FA-4C85-99A7-4310E3F24F1C.html))
 2. Fetch StorageGRID log file from Admin Node (container) (NFSv3: `sg-adm1:/var/local/audit/export`; SMB: `\\sg-adm1\...`)
 3. Fetch the log(s) (decompress if you've downloaded .tar.gz; you should always download compressed audit log files because they don't change)
 4. Run the Python script to convert the uncompressed log file(s) to a CSV file(s)